Using routine council data to evaluate the enhanced parenting pathway

 The expected start date of this studentship is 01 January 2023

 This studentship is an exciting new collaboration between Somerset County Council and the Centre for Public Health and Wellbeing at UWE Bristol.
 The project will explore the potential of routine data sets held by the council to enable long-term evaluations of interventions at the population level, using the new enhanced parenting pathway as a case study.
-Over the course of the three year studentship, the student will carry out an initial evaluation of the pathway, and set up the data systems for longer term follow up of a wide range of relevant outcomes using data held by the Council and other partners.
+Over the course of the three-year studentship (or six years if part-time), the student will carry out an initial evaluation of the pathway, and set up the data systems for longer term follow up of a wide range of relevant outcomes using data held by the Council and other partners.

 Expected steps to achieving this aim include:

-- Identifying barriers to using these data sets (e.g. consent, data sharing, data quality, data matching).
+- identifying barriers to using these data sets (for example, consent, data sharing, data quality, data matching).

-The studentship is available from 3 January 2023 for a period of three years, subject to satisfactory progress and includes a tax exempt stipend, which is currently £16,602 per annum.
+The studentship is available from 01 January 2023 for a period of three years full time or six years part time, subject to satisfactory progress and includes a tax exempt stipend, which is currently £16,026 per annum (FT), £8,013 (PT).

-In addition, full-time tuition fees will be covered for up to three years (Home applicants).
+In addition, full-time or part-time tuition fees will be covered for up to three years.